MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-guarded-host-fabric.md

 ## Managing a guarded fabric with VMM

-The core guarded fabric infrastructure (consisting of one or more guarded Hyper-V hosts, the Host Guardian Service, and the artifacts needed to create shielded VMs) is included with Windows Server 2016 and above and must be configured according to the [guarded fabric documentation](https://technet.microsoft.com/windows-server-docs/security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms-top-node).
+The core guarded fabric infrastructure (consisting of one or more guarded Hyper-V hosts, the Host Guardian Service, and the artifacts needed to create shielded VMs) is included with Windows Server 2016 and above, and must be configured according to the [guarded fabric documentation](https://technet.microsoft.com/windows-server-docs/security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms-top-node).
 Once set up, you can optionally use System Center - Virtual Machine Manager to simplify management of the guarded fabric.

 VMM can be used to: